EVERYTHING YOU NEED TO KNOW ABOUT THE PILGRIMAGE

 From IC Church to Lunch is paved, mostly flat, and great for strollers.

 From Lunch to Higgens Point is more hilly, but still paved.

 The first 2 miles are paved, then it turns to gravel and continues a long climb to Lunch.
 After the first two miles, only a “baby jogger” would work.
 The afternoon follows an off road hiking trail, and any type of stroller is unable to make it.
-This trail is also unsuitable for any small children due to it’s remote location and lack of support vehicles.
+This trail is also unsuitable for any small children due to its remote location and lack of support vehicles.
 Anyone wishing to avoid this stretch of trail and take the Aid Van directly to the Rose Lake camp after lunch may do so.

 A majority of the route is paved, and where it is not, the road is hard packed gravel, which is suitable for a good stroller.
 The walk is slightly hilly, but the pace this day is a bit slower to accommodate the larger number of pilgrims, as well as older and younger pilgrims.
 A good stroller could make it all day.
 Note that this day also involves the most dangerous vehicle traffic conditions.

 The Aid Van follows the pilgrimage the entire way except Saturday afternoon (see below).
-At any time, a Pilgrim may stop and stand on the side of the road and let the 5-10 chapters pass, then get into the van at the tail end of the pilgrimage and ride as long as they would like.
+At any time, a Pilgrim may stop and stand on the side of the road and let the 5-10 chapters pass, then get into the van at the tail end of the pilgrimage and ride as long as he would like.
 The Aid Van will drop off the Pilgrim at the next break, or the Pilgrim may get out and temporarily join the last (back) chapter until the break.